Five Ways To Relax Right Now

-The next time you are in the middle of a busy doctor's office and feel overwhelmed by the situation, take a few seconds to ground yourself by standing with your feet hip's distance apart, relaxing your shoulders and fixing your gaze straight ahead.
-Take a few release breaths in through your nose and out through your mouth.
+The next time you are in the middle of a medical appointment and feel overwhelmed by the situation, take a few seconds to ground yourself.
+Stand with your feet hip's distance apart.
+Relax your shoulders, and fix your gaze straight ahead.
+Take a few breaths in through your nose and out through your mouth.
 This will reset your body and mind to allow you to continue with the remainder of your visit.

 Alternate Nostril Breathing

-If the wait to see your oncologist gives you a headache, try inhaling and exhaling through each nostril by closing off one nostril and breathing in to a count of 8 and exhaling out of the other nostril to a count of 16.
+If the wait to see your healthcare provider gives you a headache, try inhaling and exhaling through each nostril by closing off one nostril and breathing in to a count of 8, and exhaling out of the other nostril to a count of 16.
 Do a few rounds of this ancient yogic breathing practice slowly for relief of stress and anxiety.

-When the endless appointments, blood draws and scans drive you crazy and cause stress, draw your attention to your shoulders and take a nice, long inhale bringing your shoulders up to your ears, circle them back and down.
+When the endless appointments, blood draws, and scans drive you crazy and cause stress, draw your attention to your shoulder.
+Take a nice, long inhale bringing your shoulders up to your ears, circle them back and down.
 While you are at it, circle your neck around a few times while inhaling and exhaling slowly.
 You will feel a renewed sense of calm.